 These items frequent flyers pack are clever and offer up multiple uses and/or can save you money.
-Savvy travelers pack all or some these items.
+Savvy travelers pack all or some these essentials.
 Be prepared for any situation.

 Power Strip Outlet shortage at the airport?
 A multi-socket power strip helps share the juice from a single public outlet.
 Forgot your charging iPod in your hotel room?
 By plugging all of your electronics into the same place, you’ll be less likely to leave one behind.
 Many rooms aboard only one or two power outlets, this solves who gets to charge their phone first.One catch: abroad, you’ll need to use an adapter to make sure the strip can be plugged in.

-Bandana The list of obvious uses for a bandana is long—hand towel, lens cleaner, eye mask, hair tie, headband, scarf, cooling device (when dampened)—but this versatile carry-on can also work in a pinch as a pillow when you tie it around a bundled-up sweater, as a sling for a sprained arm, and even as a hobo pouch to tote your belongings.
+Bandana The list of obvious uses for a bandana is longhand towel, lens cleaner, eye mask, hair tie, headband, scarf, cooling device (when dampened)—but this versatile carry-on can also work in a pinch as a pillow when you tie it around a bundled-up sweater, as a sling for a sprained arm, and even as a hobo pouch to tote your belongings.
 Look for an oversized one.

 Duct Tape From bandaging up exploded luggage to removing lint from clothing, duct tape earns its all-purpose reputation.
 Carry a small roll(about $5) with you to patch tears in shoes, bags, or clothing; baby-proof your hotel room by covering outlets and securing drawers shut; hold together a well-worn guidebook when the spine gives out; for marking your luggage so it will stand out in a sea of black bags on the baggage carousel.